I get asked about alcohol more than everything else. We Brits, in particular, get very concerned that it may be better to give up our alcohol habit.

 It all starts with how alcohol is digested and absorbed in our bodies, and ladies, men beat us on this one.

 Men actually have a biochemical advantage at breaking down alcohol over women (because of enzymes and typically larger physiques, with a higher percentage of water).
-Plus, our hormonal cycles can change how our bodies react to alcohol.
+Plus, our hormonal cycles can change

 When we drink alcohol, it’s absorbed very quickly through the lining of our stomach and goes directly into our bloodstream.1 Alcohol is broken down into carbon dioxide and water and is high priority for the body to get rid off — it’ll delay everything else until it’s cleared.
 This can impact our blood sugar levels from the liver working hard to clear the alcohol.